-On a cumulative basis, the water–food–energy nexus, supported by the transportation sector, had attracted 76% of all public sector lending as of end-2013.
+On a cumulative basis, the water-food-energy nexus—supported by the transportation sector—had attracted 76% of all public sector lending as of end-2014.

-In 2013, Public Sector Lending accounted for 52.3% of total commitments for the year, with approvals through the window amounting to US$804.2m.
-The funds supported 39 projects in 34 countries.
+In 2014, Public Sector Lending accounted for 65% of total commitments for the year, with approvals of US$773.3m.
+The funds supported 41 projects in 34 countries.

 In keeping with established practice, the sectoral distribution of commitments reflected the priorities of the concerned countries: